 Cat lovers among you will adore the Killer Kitties feature in this issue.
 Pet Sematary’s creepy Church is just the beginning in a rundown of the freaky felines that have scared us, warned us and sometimes even rescued us throughout the history of horror movies, from Little Maria’s kitten in Frankenstein (1931) to the sinister sentry of Hammer’s The Shadow of the Cat (1961) and beyond.
 Meanwhile, actor Holmes Herbert is the subject of this issue’s in-depth biography – his extensive body of work took in the likes of Dr Jekyll and Mr Hyde (1931), Mark of the Vampire (1935) and The Ghost of Frankenstein (1942) to name but a few.

-Medicine takes a turn for the gruesome as we delve into the mystery of The Black Sleep, the star-studded 1956 gothic chiller that always makes for exciting viewing.
+Medicine and mysticism take a turn for the gruesome as we delve into the history of Bel-Air Productions, who among other things brought us the mystery of The Black Sleep, the 1956 gothic horror that always makes for exciting viewing.
 And more recently, Hammer put a fresh spin on ancient mythology in 1964’s The Gorgon – our discussion of this much-loved niche thriller is packed with information and gorgeous stills that bring this eerie spin on classical folklore to life.

 Whatever age of horror cinema you love the most, you’ll find it in issue 16 of Classic Monsters of the Movies.
 Our expert team of writers captures the atmosphere of every movie, while the clean and timeless design lets every crisply reproduced image shine.
 The whole package is produced to the absolute highest standard, making Classic Monsters of the Movies the horror film magazine you’ve been waiting for.